Chart Color Schemes

 Brighton - Pontville has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 12 projects expected to impact the area.
-Notable projects include Homes Tasmania Brighton Subdivision, Ted Jeffries Memorial Park Upgrade, Brighton Town Square Development, and New Brighton High School.
-The following list details those deemed most relevant.
+AreaSearch has identified 11 projects that may impact this region.
+Notable initiatives include Homes Tasmania Brighton Subdivision, Ted Jeffries Memorial Park Upgrade, Brighton Town Square Development, and New Brighton High School.
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.